Miss Universe 1959

-Miss Universe 1959 was the eighth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 24 July 1959.
+Miss Universe 1959 was the eighth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 24 July 1959.
 This was the last year that the pageant was held in Long Beach, before moving to Miami Beach, Florida in 1960.

 At the conclusion of the event, Luz Marina Zuluaga of Colombia crowned Akiko Kojima of Japan as Miss Universe 1959.
 Kojima was the first representative of Japan, and the first Asian woman to win the contest.

 Contestants from thirty-four countries and territories competed in this year's pageant.
 The pageant was hosted by Byron Palmer.